Dr. Shermin de Silva (PhD) - Group Leader

 Abhinaya Pathak - Graduate Student

 I worked for Department of National Parks and Wildlife Conservation under Ministry of Forests and Environment for more than 7 years in different protected areas of Nepal.
 As I love to work and study about megaherbivores, I have engaged with IUCN Asian Rhino Specialist Group as a member.
-I did my masters from National Dong Hwa University, Taiwan in 2020 conducting genetic studies on Greater One Horned Rhinoceros of Chitwan National Park, Nepal as master thesis.
+I did my Masters from National Dong Hwa University, Taiwan in 2020 conducting genetic studies on Greater One Horned Rhinoceros of Chitwan National Park, Nepal as my thesis.
 I have immense desire to learn megaherbivores with both genetic and ecological lenses alongside apply the learnings in the management and conservation of the species.

 |